astronomer/astro-sdk/docs/astro/files/operators/get_file_list.rst

 The supported filesystem are ``Local, S3, GCS, and HTTP``.

-The below example get files from GCS bucket and upload them in bigquery table by creating dynamic number of parallel task using dynamic task map ```expand`` method.
+The below example, get a file list from the GCS bucket and upload them to the Bigquery table by creating a dynamic number of parallel tasks using the dynamic task map ``expand`` method.

 .. literalinclude:: ../../../../example_dags/example_dynamic_task_template.py
    :language: python